 Ninety years after his passing, Yossele Rosenblatt’s impact on chazzanus, in particular, and Jewish music, in general, continues to be felt.

-Having been among the first wave of Baalei Teshuva who somehow managed to survive the 60’s and return to the fold, Yess somehow manages to condense the entire tragedy of American assimilation into the space of a few simple lyrics and then task each and every one of us with a mission of epic proportions:
+Having been among the first wave of Baalei Teshuva who somehow managed to survive the 60’s and return to the fold, Yess succeeded in condensing the entire tragedy of American assimilation into the space of a few simple lyrics while charging each and every one of us with a mission of epic proportions.

 The Ribnitzer was a wonder worker known to possess ruach hakodesh.
 His incredible yeshuos continue to this day, as the multitudes who seek his help are drawn to his tziyon today – on his yahrtzeit – as well as around the year.